Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 - When having indoor construction done on your home.

 - Example: When we enclosed our porch, the contractors asked us to stain and seal the wood door and window trim before they installed it.
-Even though we used water-based, low VOC polyurethane, and had the windows open with a fan running, there was still a smell.
+Even though we used water-based, low-VOC polyurethane, and had the windows open with a fan running, there was still a smell.
 As you may know, if you can smell chemicals, then you should not be breathing them!
-Unfortunately, it was winter, and we did not want to leave all of the windows open.
+Unfortunately, it was winter, and we did not want to leave all of the windows open and lose all of the heat.
 So we ran an air filter in the new porch until all the smell was gone.

 - When you paint a room or the basement